kcm2/ab/sandbox.rst

 * Link to a whole file on the same level - ``:doc:hoverxref`` - :doc:`hoverxref`

-* Link to a section in a page on the same level. - :doc:`hoverxref#section-1`
+* Link to a section in a page on the same level. - :doc:`hoverxref#section 1`

 Using ref
 -----------